 Career Advising

-The communications, arts & entertainment career community advisor assists students with career preparation, such as exploring career options, learning internship and job search strategies, and writing resumes and cover letters.
+The communications, arts & entertainment career community advisor assists students with career preparation, such as exploring career options, strategies for the internship/job search, and networking opportunities.

 Digital Cinema Production Courses